O'Higgins F.C.

-O'Higgins Fútbol Club (/es/), also known as O'Higgins de Rancagua, is a Chilean professional football club based in Rancagua, that currently plays in the Campeonato Nacional.
+O'Higgins Fútbol Club (/es/), also known as O'Higgins de Rancagua, is a Chilean professional football club based in Rancagua, that currently plays in the Liga de Primera.
 The club's home stadium is Estadio El Teniente, opened in 1945 and renovated for the 2015 Copa América, which was hosted by Chile.

-Founded in 1955, the club was named in honour of the country's founding father and supreme director Bernardo O'Higgins, after the merger of the clubs O'Higgins Braden and América de Rancagua.
+Founded in 1955, the club was named in honor of the country's founding father and supreme director Bernardo O'Higgins, after the merger of the clubs O'Higgins Braden and América de Rancagua.
 O'Higgins has won two Primera B titles, and in 2013 they won their first top-flight championship against Universidad Católica, coached by Eduardo Berizzo; they later won the 2014 Supercopa de Chile on penalty kicks against Deportes Iquique.

 History

 Establishment

 On 7 April 1955, after the merger of Rancagua's cross–town rival: O'Higgins Braden (that was born in 1954 from the merger between Braden and Instituto O'Higgins) and América de Rancagua, the club was founded thanks to Carlos Dittborn, the president of the Asociación Central de Football, who offered to put the name of the O'Higgins, which represents workers of Codelco in the city, under the name of Braden Copper; the name was also chosen in reference to the country's founding father and supreme director Bernardo O'Higgins, an important character of the Colonial Chile during the 1810s, who also identified with the city of Rancagua.

-O'Higgins starting line-up in 1995.
+O'Higgins starting line-up in 1955.

-The colours of the club were originally from the Instituto O'Higgins, which were red, blue, and white.
+The colors of the club were originally from the Instituto O'Higgins, which were red, blue, and white.
 However, the Football Federation of Chile prohibited using the colors of the national team, so the club directors decided that the uniform would be sky blue, based on Uruguay's uniform, earning then the nickname of La Celeste.
 The stadium was named Estadio Braden Copper Company after the name of the company from its opening until the 1962 FIFA World Cup, when the name was changed to its current name, Estadio El Teniente, based on the El Teniente mine.

 Francisco Hormazábal was the first head coach of the club in 1955.

-On 21 April 1955, the Asociación Central de Football decided that the team will play in the Primera División for the next season, with the first president being Nicolás Abumohor and the first head coach being Francisco Hormazábal.
+On 21 April 1955, the Asociación Central de Football decided that the team would play in the Primera División for the next season, with the first president being Nicolás Abumohor and the first head coach being Francisco Hormazábal.
 Their first game in the Campeonato Nacional was a 2–0 loss to Unión Española on 8 May 1955.
 Their first win came on 22 May of that same year, a 3–2 home victory against Ferrobádminton.
 In their first league tournament, the club finished ninth in the table, which put them in the relegation play-offs, where they earned their permanence in the top tier.